-The SVF is stated at estimated fair value and invests in an actively-managed, highly diversified portfolio of fixed and floating rate securities.
+The SVF is stated at contract value and invests in an actively-managed, highly diversified portfolio of fixed and floating rate securities.
 MetLife, a AA rated company, guarantees the contract value of the SVF and is the sole wrap provider.
 The estimated fair values of each of the Trust's investments are determined in accordance with valuation policies established by the Trustee.
-Estimated fair value may not represent the net amount that a Trust would have received had it sold an asset or the net amount that it would have paid had it transferred a liability.